Aliases for ATP2A2 Gene

 GeneCards Summary for ATP2A2 Gene

 ATP2A2 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 2) is a Protein Coding gene.
-Diseases associated with ATP2A2 include Acrokeratosis Verruciformis and Darier-White Disease.
-Among its related pathways are Succinylcholine Pathway, Pharmacokinetics/Pharmacodynamics and Signaling by GPCR.
+Diseases associated with ATP2A2 include Darier-White Disease and Acrokeratosis Verruciformis.
+Among its related pathways are Cardiac conduction and Pre-NOTCH Expression and Processing.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and enzyme binding.
 An important paralog of this gene is ATP2A1.

 UniProtKB/Swiss-Prot Summary for ATP2A2 Gene